dneto1729/MUSIC_with_python/README.md

 A collection of example Python tutorials and scripts using Python to analyze data from the ANL MUSIC detector.

-WORK IN PROGRESS!

 You can check out the first example notebook on binder

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dneto1729/MUSIC_with_python/main?labpath=tutorials%2F1+-+Looking+at+a+MUSIC+ROOT+data+file+with+uproot.ipynb)

 ## Requirements

-The tutorials and scripts here use several well-known Python packages (NumPy, SciPy, Pandas, scikit-learn, seaborn).
+The tutorials and scripts here use several well-known Python packages (NumPy, SciPy, pandas, scikit-learn, seaborn).
 To read/write ROOT files, you must install [uproot](https://pypi.org/project/uproot/).
 Since these experiment files are often quite large (several GB), anything saved after pulling from the ROOT container is done in the Apache Arrow format using [PyArrow](https://arrow.apache.org/docs/python/index.html), which can natively be read/write with Pandas.
 Finally, since it is always nice to have progress bars, some of these scripts use [tqdm](https://github.com/tqdm/tqdm), a lightweight package for progress bars.

 ## Setup